silverbios/cs-mikrotik-bouncer-alt/README.md

 ## Features

-- set max time for ip address blocking - new decision comes in for 6 days, but this tool changes it to a series of update 4h bans in MikroTik
+- set max time for IP address blocking - new decision comes in for 6 days, but this tool changes it to a series of update 4h bans in MikroTik

-- faster operation, especially on older devices
+- faster operation than other project, especially on older devices

 - you can test it without affecting existing setup - creates new address-lists and updates specific firewall rules which can be disabled, thus easy to migrate from old to a new setup without breaking old configuration

 - detailed messages in log, optionally plain text messages

-- option to limit incoming decisions to desired value such as 2, to make it easier to test setups prior production
+- option to limit incoming decisions to desired value such as maximum 2 bans to process, to make it easier to test setups prior production

 - separate loop to fetch decisions from the CrowdSec LAPI, which inserts addresses to the local cache

 - separate loop to process addresses in the local cache and convert it to the commands to create new MikroTik address-list and firewall update command to use that newly created address-list
-- prometheus metrics

 - use locking in the app to prevent concurrent address-list insertion within the process (if you use concurrent bouncers then this still may happen anyway)

+- create connection to the MikroTik only if update is needed

+- designed to run in container without any privileges, read only container

+- prometheus metrics, which allows you to use grafana dashboards

 ![grafana_dashboard_1](./docs/assets/grafana_dashboard_1-fs8.png)

 ![grafana_dashboard_2](./docs/assets/grafana_dashboard_2-fs8.png)

 ## Known limitations